EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 issues are raised by the parties, only two need to be addressed by this Court.

-Issue I --- Are the tapes protected by the work product privilege?
+Issue I---Are the tapes protected by the work product privilege?

-Issue II --- If the answer to the question in Issue I is yes, is the privilege vitiated in this case?
+Issue II---If the answer to the question in Issue I is yes, is the privilege vitiated in this case?
 Issue I

 Federal Rule of Civil Procedure 26(b)(3) addresses the work product